CPC and LGV Driver TrainingTruck Training Courses

 Please give us a call or email us and we will be happy to advise you on any aspect of your LGV driver training and guide you through the application process.

-We recommend your own Doctor for the LGV medical, but you can go to any GP or medical Centre.
+We recommend your own Doctor for the LGV medical, but you can go to any GP or Medical Centre.
 There is normally a fee from the doctor for this type of medical and the vision test is now done by an optician who will also charges.
 After your medical, you simply send away the forms provided to the DVLA

 While the medical report and Provisional Licence are being processed remember to start studying for your theory and hazard tests; we can guide you through the whole process.
-Once you have been granted your provisional LGV licence you can begin the process of driver training and tests.
+Once you have been granted your provisional LGV license you can begin the process of driver training and tests.

 Taking your LGV Driving Test